Asymptotically Efficient Distributed Estimation With Exponential Family Statistics: Introduction

 \subsection{Motivation}

 Motivated by applications in multi-agent networked information processing, we revisit the problem of distributed sequential parameter estimation.
 The setup considered is a highly non-classical distributed information setting, in which each network agent samples over time an independent and identically distributed (i.i.d.) time-series with exponential family statistics\footnote{Exponential families subsume most of the distributions encountered in practice, for example, Gaussian, gamma, beta etc.} parameterized by the (vector) parameter of interest.
+The observation sequences are assumed to be conditionally independent (conditioned on the true parameter value) across the agents with different statistics.
 Further, in the spirit of typical agent-networking and wireless sensing applications with limited agent communication and computation capabilities, we restrict ourselves to scenarios in which each agent is only aware of its local observation statistics and, assuming slotted-discrete time, may only communicate (collaborate) with its agent-neighborhood (possibly dynamic and random) once per epoch of new observation acquisition, i.e., we consider scenarios in which the inter-agent communication rate is at most as high as the observation sampling rate.
 Broadly speaking, the goal of distributed parameter estimation in such multi-agent scenarios is to update over time the local agent estimates by effectively processing local observation samples and exchanging information with neighboring agents.
 To this end, the paper presents a distributed estimation approach of the consensus + innovations type, which, among other things, accomplishes the following: